-• OPTION #1: COMPLETION OF THE NORTH CAROLINA BROKER PRELICENSING COURSE, containing at least 75 instructional hours and an end-of-course examination
+• OPTION 1: COMPLETION OF THE NORTH CAROLINA BROKER PRELICENSING COURSE, containing at least 75 instructional hours and an end-of-course examination

-An applicant (resident or nonresident) may qualify to take the North Carolina real estate license examination by successfully completing, within three (3) years prior to license application, the Commission-approved North Carolina Broker Prelicensing Course.
-This course is only provided by Commission-certified Education Providers.
+An applicant (resident or nonresident) may qualify to take the North Carolina real estate license examination by successfully completing, within three (3) years prior to license application, a Commission-approved North Carolina Broker Prelicensing Course.
+This course is only provided by Commission-certified Education Providers authorized to offer a Prelicensing course.